 Penetrating damp can form in isolated patches or it can affect an entire wall.
 If left untreated, building materials can start to biodegrade in extreme conditions and mould can start to appear on the affected areas.

 While the penetrating damp itself won’t cause mould growth, it can encourage condensation to form on the damp patches which can subsequently lead to microbial growth.
 The damp patch on a wall is usually much cooler than the surrounding surface and when moisture-laden air comes into contact with a colder surface, it causes condensation.
-To learn more about condensation and how it affects mould growth, read our blog post here.
+To learn more about condensation and how it affects mould growth, read our blog post about whether your lifestyle is causing mould.

 Condensation, if not dealt with, will go on to cause mould growth (see more on mould below).
 This excess moisture on the wall can also cause superficial damage such as peeling wallpaper and blown plaster, as well as leading to possible structural issues such as rotting wood.
 In extreme conditions, damp can also cause organic materials to biodegrade, compromising the structural integrity of your building.